yuvipanda/qa-browsertests/README.md

-# Potential architecture for browser testing at WMF
+# Browser testing at WMF

 Tested with Ruby 1.9.3p194 and RubyGems 1.8.24.